aarroisi/dibayar.com/README.md

    actual accounting books.

 All transactions can be tracked to each:
-a.
-Group
+* Group
-b.
-Company
+* Company
-c.
-Debit / Credit Accounts
+* Debit / Credit Accounts

+## Heroku Link

+This demo application can be visited on this url: https://dibayar-flask.herokuapp.com